shubh-palan/motionDetection/README.md

 # motionDetection
-Motion detection using pixel subtraction in JavaScript without using any AI Library/
+Motion detection using pixel subtraction in JavaScript without using any AI Library